kaitlynnewsad/PersonalWebsite/README.md

 # PersonalWebsite

 Personal Website that talks about my education, skills, and projects I have done.
-The sites uses HTML and CSS.
+The sites uses HTML CSS, and JavaScript.

 Live Demo: https://majestic-duckanoo-dd27a5.netlify.app/